-2.2.1 Semi-Annual Progress Report.
-The Lessee must submit to the Lessor a semi-annual (i.e., every six months) progress report through the duration of the site assessment term that includes a brief narrative of the overall progress since the last progress report, or - in the case of the first report - since the Effective Date.
+2.3.1 Quarterly Progress Report.
+The Lessee must submit to the Lessor a quarterly progress report through the duration of the site assessment term that includes a brief narrative of the overall progress since the last progress report, or - in the case of the first report - since the Effective Date.
+The Lessee must submit the first progress report at the end of the first calendar quarter of 2013 (i.e., March 31, 2013).
 The progress report must include an update regarding progress in executing the activities included in the survey plan(s), and include as an enclosure an updated survey plan(s) accounting for any modifications in schedule.